JacklynBiggin/CookieCraver/README.md

 > ⚠️ This is a Hackathon entry for Hack the North 2018, and was created in under 48 hours.
 The code in this repo is likely to be hacky and potentially unstable/insecure, so please be careful if forking this repo.
+[You can view the project's Devpost page here.](https://devpost.com/software/cookie-craver)

 # Cookie Craver
 ![Cookie Craver screenshot](https://i.imgur.com/BMgfgOW.jpg)